On the role of ion potential energy in low energy HiPIMS deposition: An atomistic simulation: Method

-The EAM potential relies on the same principles as the density functional theory and has been successfully applied for equilibrium and near-equilibrium behaviour of various metals and alloys.
+The EAM potential relies on the same principles as the density functional theory and has been successfully applied to determine equilibrium and near-equilibrium behaviour of various metals and alloys.
 However, energetic deposition might push the system far away from its equilibrium.
-In this regard one of the most important considerations is describing short-ranged forces acting when an energetic atom travels inside the lattice.
-To this end we utilized the ZBL potential that has already been implemented in many force fields such as EAM \cite{kammara2016,byggmastar2018}, Tersoff \cite{bellido2012} and deep-learning \cite{wang2019} potentials.
+To describe the short-ranged forces acting when an energetic atom travels inside the lattice we utilized the ZBL potential that has already been implemented in many force fields such as EAM \cite{kammara2016,byggmastar2018}, Tersoff \cite{bellido2012} and deep-learning \cite{wang2019} potentials.
 The ZBL potential is a modification of screened Coulomb potential \citep[Chap.~2]{ziegler1985}

 where the $Z_i$ and $Z_j$ are the atomic numbers of species $i$ and $j$ that belong to the Coulomb term and $e$ and $\varepsilon_0$ stand for elementary charge and vacuum permitivity, respectively.
 Note that the Coulomb term includes the atomic numbers in order to take into account very short interatomic distances ($<$2~{\AA}) where electron-electron repulsion is dominating.
 Various ion potentials, such as Neilson, Brinkman and Firsove \citep[Chap.~2]{townsend1976}, consider a similar Coulomb term while their screening function ($\Phi$) might change.
 The term $\Phi$ was introduced by \citet{bohr1948} and later modified by several authors.
-Finally, \citet{ziegler1985} obtained the universal screening function by fitting theoretical data of various atom pairs,
+Finally, we apply the universal screening function $\Phi$ of \citet{ziegler1985} as discussed in our earlier work \citep{kateb2019,kateb2020}.
+The interested reader is referred to \citet[Chap.~2]{townsend1976} for comparison of various ion potential descriptions for the case of Cu.